Worm Drive vs. Sidewinder Circular Saws: Advantages, Differences, & More

 Drive Blade

-Originally, worm drives are categorized as blade-left saws and sidewinders as blade-right.
-However, as our tool experts scanned the market, we discovered that sidewinder and worm drive saws are now sold in both blade orientations.
+Traditionally, worm drives were categorized as blade-left saws and sidewinders as blade-right.
+But in my recent exploration of the market, I’ve noticed that both sidewinder and worm drive saws are now available in both blade orientations.

 operating a cordless circular saw